Discovery Field Trips

 Join other Wyoming middle school students on a great adventure throughout the Greater Yellowstone region.
 Wouldn’t you like to observe wildlife, camp in the forest, learn how to explore nature through art, and make new friends this summer?
 Participants become scientists, contemplate their role in the natural world, develop leadership skills, and learn to solve complex problems.

-Programs are open to students entering 7th, 8th, or 9th grade in the coming fall.
-All trips depart from the Buffalo Bill Center of the West at 8:30 a.m.
-We will return the following afternoon at 4:30 p.m.
+Programs are open to students entering seventh, eighth, or ninth grade in the coming fall.
+All trips depart from the Buffalo Bill Center of the West at 8:30 a.m. the first morning, and return the following afternoon at 4:30 p.m.
 Please pack a lunch for the first day.

 This program is made possible through a grant from the R. Harold Burton Foundation.